PEM-Humboldt/biotablero-search-backend/documents/alembic_migrations.md

 This document provides instructions for setting up and managing database migrations in the `biotablero-search-backend` project using Alembic in a Docker environment.
 It includes the purpose of `init_postgis.sql` and essential Alembic commands.

-## Setup and Configuration
+## Step 1: Configure and run the Docker environment

 ### Environment Configuration

-Before running the Docker setup, create a `.env` file in the project root to configure your database credentials.
+* Before running the Docker setup, create a `.env` file in the project root to configure your database credentials.
 Alembic and other components require these environment variables for proper functionality.

   Here is an example of the `.env` file:

 ```text
 POSTGRES_USER=your_postgres_user